Godsspec/LITA-PROJECT-/README.md

 ## Data Analysis Tools Used
 ----------------------
 - Microsoft Excel: Ms Excel 2010 was used to clean, explore and create pivot tables from the data
-- Structured Query Language: SQL SSMS was used to write queries in order to draw insights from the data
 - Power BI: This was used to visualize the data for better understanding of patterns, trends and deduction of occurences observed in the data.
 - Github; for portfolio building